Vagif Javadov: International career

 For Azerbaijan, Javadov is capped 51 times, scoring 9 goal.
 He made his national team debut on 18 May 2006 against Moldova in friendly match.
 He scored his first goal on 11 March 2007 against Kyrgyzstan in a friendly match.

 Coaching career

-Javadov has been the head coach of the Sumgayit-2 in 2023-2024.
+Javadov has been the head coach of the Sumgayit-2 in 2023–24.
 On 14 October 2024, he was appointed as the interim head coach of the Azerbaijan Premier League club Sumgayit.
 On 12 May 2025, his contract with the club was mutually terminated.

-On 10 July 2025, Cavadov was appointed head coach of Sumgayit-2, the reserve team of Sumgayit FK.
+On 10 July 2025, Javadov was appointed head coach of Sumgayit-2, the reserve team of Sumgayit FK.

 Personal life

 Javadov is the nephew of Isgandar Javadov, a famous Azerbaijani football player of the 80s.